angry-tony/A-collection-of-OSS-tools/README.md

 ---
 ## SSL Tools

-> SSL, TLS, CAs, and similar tools for interacting with HTTPS and SSL certificates
+> SSL, TLS, CAs, and similar tools for interacting with HTTPS and SSL certificates - see also [Web and HTTP Tools](#web-and-http-tools)

 * [BadSSL.com](https://badssl.com/) - Test clients against bad SSL configs -- `in-browser`
 * [BoringSSL](https://boringssl.googlesource.com/boringssl/) - Google's fork of OpenSSL, does not guarantee API and ABI compatibility -- `C`